astensby/gritai-mcp-server-course/README.md

 This will allow you to open the MCP Inspector at http://127.0.0.1:6274 🚀

-## Integrating with Claude
+## Integrating with Claude (or other MCP Host applications)

-To use these example servers with an LLM like Claude, you'll need to add a configuration to your LLM's tool settings.
+To use these example servers with an AI assistant like Claude or Cursor, that implements the MCP Client, you'll need to add a configuration to your LLM's tool settings.
 The `command` will typically be `uv`, and the `args` will point to the `uv run` command or `mcp run` for the specific server script.

 **Important:** In the Claude configurations below, you **MUST** replace `"/path/to/your/project/gritai-mcp-server-course"` with the actual absolute path to the `gritai-mcp-server-course` directory on your system where `uv` will be executed.